vain/asciiworld/README.md

 `-b`: Draw a border around the projected world.
 This can be useful for some projections.

 `-C`: Disable colors.

+`-o`: Draw land masses as filled polygons.
+You'll get garbled results when using this together with country borders.

 More ideas
 ==========